The coronavirus pandemic has plunged the world’s economy into darkness, leaving small businesses floundering.

 Through creatively re-envisioning products and services, delivery methods, and marketing channels, small businesses are finding innovative ways to prosper during the COVID-19 crisis.

-Are you looking for ideas to shelter your business from the pandemic?
+Are you looking for ideas to shelter your business from the coronavirus?
 Check out what these eight small businesses are doing to increase sales during the pandemic:

 Sales tactic #1: pivot online like BeerCloud.ie